 The main findings of this research are the core results, data, conclusions, and insights discovered and presented empirically to answer the research questions and support the study's purpose based on the various factors examined.
 According to the findings, the study identified 8 key factors that showed the impact of employee engagement on the employment relationship in the public health.
 Motivation and Job Satisfaction was at 25%, Improved Trust and Cooperation at 20%, Increased Productivity and Service Delivery at 20%, Commitment and Loyalty at 10%, Retention and Stability at 10%, Mutual Respect and Recognition at 10%, Enhanced Communication and Feedback at 5%.
 Figure1 below summarized these findings;

-Figure1: Impact of Employee Engagement on the Employment Relationship in the Public Health Service
+Fig.1.
+Impact of Employee Engagement on the Employment Relationship in the Public Health Service

 The study findings revealed that commitment and loyalty are central to fostering a positive employment relationship in the public health service.
 Many participants noted that being committed to their work motivates them to go the extra mile for patients, even when faced with limited resources, thereby strengthening their loyalty to their organization.
 This agrees with Sawada et al (2021) who highlighted that loyalty is nurtured when management recognizes their efforts, involves them in decision-making, and demonstrates concern for their welfare and professional growth.
 Several respondents explained that a sense of duty to serve the community reinforces their commitment, which in turn enhances their dedication to organizational goals.
 Overall, participants indicated that the interplay of commitment and loyalty not only sustains their engagement but also promotes adherence to policies, collaboration with colleagues, and a more stable and productive workforce.